theRealDijida/pacmn/install-server.md

 ```

 If you used the copy icon, you can simply paste using - Windows: Ctrl+V or Mac: Command+V into your ssh client.
-Otherwise press enter to continue.
+If you typed it in, press enter to continue.

 <img src="{% if jekyll.environment == 'production' %}{{ site.doks.baseurl }}{% endif %}/images/ssh1.png" style="display: block;margin-left: auto;margin-right: auto;width: 100%;"/>